sqlfluff/sqlfluff/CONTRIBUTING.md

 ## Nerdy Details
 ### Testing

-To test locally, sqlfluff uses `tox`, which means you can build locally using...
+To test locally, SQLFluff uses `tox`, which means you can build locally using...

 ```shell
 pip install tox